 The challenge is to ensure that you request the correct finance checks to receive only relevant information – and there are plenty to choose from.

 In addition, there are non-financial checks to consider that help paint an accurate picture of your candidate, member or business partner’s credentials.
-These include national police checks, reference checks and qualification and professional membership checks, among others.
+These include National Police Checks, Employment Reference Checks, Qualification Checks and Professional Membership Checks, among others.

 To help make the choice clearer, here are the finance checks most frequently ordered by CVCheck clients in Australia and New Zealand.